-From creating your account to optimizing and testing, these expert tips will ensure your e-commerce PPC ads are set up to stand out.
+From getting started to optimizing and testing, these expert tips will ensure your e-commerce ads are set up to stand out.

 Here, you’ll find:

 - How to create a proper e-commerce PPC marketing foundation

 - Ways to optimize, organize, and test your PPC campaigns

 - How to grow your success beyond Google Shopping campaigns